GuyPeer85/GuyPeer85/README.md

 - 👯 I’m looking to collaborate on DevOps issues
 - 💬 Ask me about anything
 - 📫 How to reach me: With a smile and/or linkedin
-- ⚡ Fun fact: "Try not to become a man of success, but rather try to become a man of value." - Albert Einstein.
+- ⚡ Fun fact: "We cannot solve our problems with the same thinking we used when we created them." - Albert Einstein.